 If you are considering consolidating your student loans and checking rates, starting with a huge list of lenders is a great idea.
-The dozen or so companies listed below all provide student loan consolidation and refinancing services.
+The twenty or so companies listed below all provide student loan consolidation and refinancing services.

 Before you submit a single application you can read reviews, evaluate terms, and decide on the companies that you are willing to do business with.
 Once you start applying, the key is to submit all of your applications within a 30 day window, that way your credit score isn’t beat up from many credit inquiries, instead it just counts as “shopping around” for one loan.

 Here at The Student Loan Sherpa we try to stay on top of the market trends and news in student loans.
 Often this includes reviewing companies in the marketplace.
 Unfortunately, researching a company and reviewing loan terms and conditions takes a great deal of time.
 Rather than providing one single list of student loan consolidation companies, we will provide two.
 The first list contains all of the companies that we have reviewed, their ranking, and some details about the lender.
 List number two is a list of lenders on our radar, but companies that we haven’t had the time to sufficiently investigate for reviewing and ranking purposes.

 |SoFi Review: SoFi consistently offers the best actual interest rates to applicants.
 Combine that with SoFi's unique job placement program for borrowers and you have a winner.|

 |2||2.80% – 6.69%||$150||$15,000 – No Max||Apply|

 |ELFI Review: ELFI has the best interest rates around.
 Even though ELFI is new, it is the product of a regional bank that has been in business for decades.|

 |Laurel Road Review: Even though Laurel Road does not advertise the lowest rates, they frequently offer the best rate to borrowers who shop around.
 Laurel Road also has a specialized program for medical professionals.|